 - If it is taxed, how should it be taxed?
 In which category?
 And at what rate?

-In this regard since there is a lack of specific legislation and definition, we believe it can also be applied to the understanding that was expressed to cryptocurrencies in general (read up more about it here.
+In this regard, since there is a lack of specific legislation and definition, we believe it can also be applied to the understanding expressed to cryptocurrencies in general (read up more about it here.

 To summarize, we can say:

-- On the other hand, if you´re doing that activity of NFT flipping regularly and expecting a profit, then according to the law you might be potentially considered as a professional and therefore you are required to open a proper tax activity, according to it..
+- On the other hand, if you´re doing that activity of NFT flipping regularly and expecting a profit, then according to the law, you might be potentially considered as a professional.
+Therefore you are required to open a proper tax activity according to it.

 However, since this is a fast-changing space and quite a complicated regulatory environment, you should always check with the proper authorities what the current stance on this issue is.

-This article is for informational purposes only and is not intended to be exhaustive in relation to the matters covered here.
+This article is for informational purposes only and is not intended to be exhaustive concerning the matters covered here.
 It does not constitute in any way an official position of our firm or from public authorities.
-However, if you are still not completely clear and still have questions or if you want our help, do not hesitate to contact us through email@example.com.
+However, if you are still not completely clear and still have questions or want our help, do not hesitate to contact us at email@example.com.

-This article was written using external sources that are linked and identified within the text, and if any of the authors come across and think we should remove the content, please contact us, and we will do it immediately.
+This article was written using external sources linked and identified within the text.
+If any of the authors come across and think we should remove the content, please contact us, and we will do it immediately.